Frequently asked credit score questions

 Who calculates credit scores?

 Credit scores are calculated by the big three national credit reporting bodies - Experian, Equifax & illion.
 The credit provider that you apply to may use the credit score calculated by one of the credit reporting bodies, or they may create their own.
-These calculations are determined by algorithms used to turn information in credit reports into a number.

 -